Which Of The Following Best Describes A Population

 Population Dynamics

 Population dynamics refer to the changes that occur in a population over time.
-On the flip side, these changes can be influenced by various factors, including birth rates, death rates, and migration rates.
+These changes can be influenced by various factors, including birth rates, death rates, and migration rates.
 Population dynamics can be described using mathematical models, such as the logistic growth model.

 Mathematical Models of Population Growth